Applying for the J-1 visa

 - If you are transferring to a new J-1 sponsor

 - For J-2 dependents

-*Canadian citizens are not required to obtain visas, but must carry and present all their J-1 documents when entering the USA to receive J-1 status.
+Note: Canadian citizens are not required to obtain a J-1 visa stamp, but they must carry and present their J-1 documents, including the SEVIS fee receipt, when entering the U.S.